JamesHighsmith/rig/README.md

 ## Optimization Algorithms

 We use a combination of:
-- A* pathfinding for spatial optimization
+- **A\* Pathfinding**: For spatial optimization.
-- Genetic algorithms for multi-objective optimization
+- **Genetic Algorithms**: For multi-objective optimization.
-- Physics-based simulations for accurate motion prediction
+- **Physics-based Simulations**: For accurate motion prediction.

 Details available under NDA.

 ## Compliance and Regulations

-- GDPR compliant: We do not store personal data.
+- **GDPR Compliant**: We do not store personal data.
-- Adheres to UN Outer Space Treaty regulations.
 - Regular security audits and penetration testing.

 ## Changelog

-- 2023-07-01: v1.0 released
-  - Initial public API release
-  - Basic worldline and project management
-- 2023-08-15: v1.1 released
-  - Added multi-fleet coordination endpoints
-  - Improved Mars atmospheric modeling
+## Cost Structure

+The cost to move each atomic cluster is based on the energy required.
+The formula considers mass, distance, and any constraints like speed and acceleration.

+### Example Calculation
+Moving a 2000 kg steel beam over 30 meters:
+- **Energy Required**: 500 units
+- **Cost per Unit of Energy**: $0.20
+- **Total Cost**: $100

-For full documentation, interactive API explorer, and additional resources, visit our [Developer Portal](https://developers.worldline.space).
+For full documentation, interactive API explorer, and additional resources, visit our [Developer Portal](https://github.com/JamesHighsmith/rig).